-A Guide to Making, Buying, and Cooking with Sauerkraut
+Your Guide to Making, Buying, and Cooking with Sauerkraut

 What is Sauerkraut?

 You've likely had it topping a hot dog or sandwiched between slices of rye in a Reuben.
 If you've visited Germany, where it's most famous, you've probably tried it alongside a variety of salty meats.
 In fact, the word sauerkraut means "sour cabbage" in German, and that's precisely what it is.
-Traditionally, the German variety of sauerkraut is made by dry curing cabbage—sprinkling the shredded leaves with salt, which draws out the juices, and left to ferment for anywhere between a couple of days to a couple of weeks.
+Traditionally, the German variety of sauerkraut is made by dry curing cabbage — sprinkling the shredded leaves with salt, which draws out the juices, and left to ferment for anywhere between a couple of days to a couple of weeks.

 What Does Sauerkraut Taste Like?

 Think of it as kimchi without the fiery spice.
 Sauerkraut is a sort of gateway preserve to the world of fermented foods.
 It's salty and sour (more so the longer it ferments), but not funky, fishy, spicy, or super sweet.
 Sure, some recipes call for the addition of spices like juniper berries and caraway seeds, or celery seed and onion powder.
-But overall, the subtle sourness acts as a perfect complement to salty meats like sausages or succulent, tender pork.
+But overall, the subtle sourness acts as a perfect complement to salty meats like sausages or pork.

-The Health Benefits of Sauerkraut
+Sauerkraut Health Benefits

 In the case of sauerkraut, bacteria are your friends.
 The fermentation process turns it into a vegetable probiotic — in the same way yogurt is a dairy probiotic — that has been linked to healthy digestion and lower obesity, cancer risk, and cholesterol, as well as improved skin, brain, and immune system health.